Steamed cheeseburger

 A steamed cheeseburger, also referred to as a steamer or cheeseburg, is a hamburger topped with cheese that is cooked via steaming and originally only served by restaurants in central Connecticut in the United States.
-Despite it now being available elsewhere, it is still difficult to find outside this area.
+Despite it now being available elsewhere, it is still difficult to find outside that area.

 Preparation

 What makes the steamed cheeseburger different from typical cheeseburgers is the way it is prepared.
 Instead of being fried in a pan or grilled on a grill, it is steamed in a stainless-steel cabinet containing trays that hold either a hamburger patty or a chunk of cheese.
-This method of cooking makes the fats in the meat melt away and they are then drained from the tray once the patty is fully cooked.
-The end result is a moist, juicy burger which is then served by scooping the meat onto a bun and then pouring the melted cheese over the meat.
+This method of cooking makes the fats in the meat melt away; they are then drained from the tray once the patty is fully cooked.
+The end result is a moist, juicy burger which is then served by scooping the meat onto a bun, and then pouring the melted cheese over the meat.
 Various customary toppings can then be added to the burger.

+The steamer is a custom-built stainless-steel steaming box that steams the burgers and cheese in the same chamber.

 Invention

 The steamed cheeseburger is believed to have been invented at a restaurant called Jack's Lunch in Middletown, Connecticut, in either the 1920s or 1930s.
 Jack's Lunch was located at 434 Main Street and operated by Jack Fitzgerald for 44 years.
 The steamed cheeseburgers at Jack's Lunch were "cooked in a tall copper box filled with simmering water for 18 tin trays of square ground-beef patties."
 Cheddar cheese was an option at an additional 5 cents.
-One theory as to what sparked the idea for the steamed cheeseburger is back in the 1920s steaming was being touted as a healthy alternative to frying in that steamed food was easier to digest than fried food.
+One theory as to what sparked the idea for the steamed cheeseburger is that, back in the 1920s, steaming was being touted as a healthy alternative to frying, in that steamed food was easier to digest than fried food.

 Availability and distribution in central Connecticut

-Ted's Restaurant in Meriden is the most famous eatery that serves steamed cheeseburgers due to media coverage, but they are also available at establishments in the adjacent towns of Wallingford, Middletown, Portland, and Cromwell; further east in East Hampton; and further south in North Haven.
-Ted's also operates a food truck called the Steam Machine that sells steamed cheeseburgers further north at UConn Huskies football games at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Bushnell Park in downtown Hartford, and the Xfinity Theatre amphitheatre in Hartford.
-Ted's also has a concession stand behind section 101 inside the XL Center arena in Hartford.
+Ted's Restaurant in Meriden is the most famous eatery that serves steamed cheeseburgers, but they are also available at establishments in the adjacent towns of Wallingford, Middletown, Portland, and Cromwell; further east in East Hampton; and further south in North Haven.
+Ted's also operates a food truck called the Steam Machine, which sells steamed cheeseburgers further north at UConn Huskies football games, at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Bushnell Park in downtown Hartford, and the Xfinity Theatre amphitheatre in Hartford.
+Ted's also has a concession stand behind section 101 inside the PeoplesBank Arena arena in Hartford.